 You’ll earn 2 miles for every dollar you spend on United with the United Explorer Card, as well as at restaurants (including eligible delivery services) and on hotel stays booked directly with the hotel, plus 1 mile per dollar on everything else.
 That’s not bad, but keep in mind that the Chase Sapphire Preferred earns 3 points per dollar on dining and 2 points per dollar on all travel, and you can transfer Chase points to United.

 That’s why the real reason to have the United Explorer Card is getting perks when flying on United.
 You’ll receive priority boarding and earn 25% back on in-flight purchases when you’re on a United flight, and you can check your first bag for free (as well as one for a traveling companion).
 You’ll also receive two United Club lounge day passes per year.

 Those looking to earn United elite status can also get 500 Premier Qualifying Points (PQPs) for every $12,000 spent on the card, up to a maximum of 1,000 PQPs per year.
 And you’ll also be reimbursed up to $100 for a Global Entry or TSA PreCheck membership application fee, which is a nice benefit on a travel card that only costs $95 a year.

-The United Explorer Card is currently offering new card holders up to 70,000 bonus miles: 60,000 miles after you spend $3,000 on purchases within the first three months after opening the account, plus an additional 10,000 miles after you spend $6,000 in the first six months.
-But if increasing your mileage balance is a top priority, there are actually two other United credit cards that you might look at instead.
+The United Explorer Card is currently offering new card holders 60,000 bonus miles after you spend $3,000 on purchases within the first three months after opening the account, plus an additional 10,000 bonus miles after you spend $6,000 total on purchases in the first six months.
+But if having access to perks when you’re flying United is a top priority, there are actually two other United credit cards that you might look at instead.

 Read CNN Underscored’s roundup of the best credit cards for United flyers.